Things to see, do and experience in Groningen

 The city centre of Groningen is also the centre of shopping, with tons of quaint shops, exclusive boutiques, large chains and daily open-air markets.
 Visit the Kromme Elleboog (Bent Elbow), comprising two pedestrian-only streets, for luxury shopping.

 How to get to Groningen

-Travelling by train from Amsterdam Central Station or Amsterdam Airport Schiphol to Groningen requires a transfer in Almere; depending on departure, you may also have to transfer in Zwolle.
-Trains depart frequently, often within a half an hour.
+Travelling by train from Amsterdam Central Station requires a transfer in Almere; depending on departure, you may also have to transfer in Zwolle.
+There are, however, direct trains from Schiphol Airport and Station Amsterdam Zuid.
+Trains depart frequently, often every 30 minutes or less.